4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_1.md

-# Explaining Feature Engineering in Simple Terms - A Practical Guide based on OpenMLDB (Part 1)
+# Hands-On Tutorial for Feature Engineering Based on OpenMLDB (Part 1)

-## 1. What is the characteristic engineering of machine learning
+## 1. What is the feature engineering of machine learning

 A machine learning application in a real scene generally includes two main processes, namely **Feature Engineering** and **Machine Learning Model** (hereinafter referred to as **Model**).
 We must know a lot about the model and have the most contact at ordinary times.
 For example, from the classic logical regression and decision tree model to the deep learning model of the fire in recent years, we all focus on how to develop high-quality models.
 We may pay less attention to engineering features.
 However, you must have heard a famous saying that data and features determine the upper limit of machine learning, while models and algorithms only approach this upper limit.
 It can be seen that we have long agreed on the importance of Feature Engineering.